CocoonIO/cocoon-plugins-c2/README.md

 # atomic-plugins-c2
-Atomic Plugins for Construct 2
+Plugin for Construct 2 IDE.